timebertt/kubernetes-controller-sharding/docs/installation.md

 ## Monitoring (optional)

-`config/monitoring/sharder` contains a `ServiceMonitor` for configuring metrics scraping for the sharder using the [prometheus-operator](https://prometheus-operator.dev/).
+`config/monitoring` contains a `ServiceMonitor` for configuring metrics scraping for the sharder using the [prometheus-operator](https://prometheus-operator.dev/).

-`config/monitoring/sharding-exporter` contains a small exporter for metrics on the state of `ControllerRings` and shards based on the [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) [custom resource metrics feature](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md).

-Use the `config/monitoring` configuration to apply both configurations together.
-Also see [Monitoring the Sharding Components](monitoring.md) for more information on the exposed metrics.
+See [Monitoring the Sharding Components](monitoring.md) for more information on the exposed metrics.